storm-software/powerlines/packages/plugin-nitro/README.md

 # Powerlines - Nitro Plugin

-A package containing a Powerlines plugin that integrates Biome into the Powerlines linting process, allowing for automatic linting of TypeScript source code.
+A package containing a Powerlines plugin that integrates with Nitro.

 <!-- START doctoc -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->